Skip to main content

 Our students learn and create in a strong and vibrant art program that is made up of a close-knit group of professional practitioners.
 This unique environment allows for the kind of one-on-one relationship to faculty and staff that enables our students to gain the skills they need to succeed in their chosen paths.
 The close proximity to Philadelphia, New York City, Baltimore, and Washington, D.C., provides students with easy access to some of the most important collections of art in the United States.
 Philadelphia is easily accessible from the foot of campus via the regional rail line and has a celebrated young arts scene, with dozens of alternative, cooperative art galleries and underground bookstores.

-Artist and Assistant Professor of Art Jody Joyner talks about her work in the List Gallery exhibition titled Container.
-Join the Artist for a CLOSING List Gallery reception on October 22, 2023, from 1-3pm.
+Artist and Assistant Professor of Art Jody Joyner talks about her work in the 2023 List Gallery exhibition titled Container.
+View the lecture in its entirety above.

 Farmer Jawn greenhouse memorial in Elkins Park.